 - Initiate a support group and develop information in the Spanish language for families living with spina bifida.

-Independence Road was legally incorporated in October 2019, and is an official vehicle for carrying on the work that Bob and Kit and others have been doing for over the previous twelve years.
+Independence Road was legally incorporated in October 2019, and is an official vehicle for carrying on the work that Bob and Kit and others have been doing since 2008.